co360/soda-hol/3-update-app-to-use-soda-apis.md

 ### Step 3: Fetch documents from the collection

 Now that todos are being stored in the collection, the next step is to add the ability to fetch them back out so they can be displayed in the todo app.
-As you saw in the previous step, document keys in SODA a stored as metadata - not as part of the document content.
+As you saw in the previous step, document keys in SODA are stored as metadata - not as part of the document content.
 This is something you'll need to consider when building apps as clients often need the keys to work with REST APIs.

 - Return to the **todos.js** file in the **db_apis** directory.
 - Locate the `find` function and replace the comment related to adding SODA code with code that does the following: